Rosemary Nyerere

-Rosemary Nyerere (27 October 1961 – 1 January 2021) was a Tanzanian politician, academic and daughter of the late Mwalimu Julius Nyerere, the founder and first president of United Republic of Tanzania.
+Rosemary Nyerere (27 October 1961 – 1 January 2021) was a Tanzanian politician and academic.
+She was a daughter of the late Mwalimu Julius Nyerere, the founder and first president of the United Republic of Tanzania.

 Background and family

 Nyerere was born on 27 October 1961 and is among the eight children of the late Mwalimu Julius Nyerere and Mama Maria Nyerere.
 She was baptized in St. Joseph's Cathedral, Dar es Salaam under the guardianship of family friends, Clemence Kahama and his wife, Victoria acting as her godparents and she also received her Holy Communion there.
 She married David Mwamakula on 21 May 1994 in Butiama.
-The couple were blessed with five children and three grandchildren, whom she was survived in death addition to him (David), her mother, Maria and both parents-in-law (her widower's parents).
+The couple had five children and three grandchildren, whom she was survived in death addition to him (David), her mother, Maria and both parents-in-law (her widower's parents).

 On 1 January 2021, she died suddenly just after ringing into the New Year celebrations for the year 2021, in addition to celebrating her mother's birthday itself.
 On 6 January (Epiphany), in the Immaculate Chapel parish church located in the Upanga neighbourhood of Dar es Salaam they held a farewell requiem mass for her.
 She was later laid to her final resting place in the Pugu burial ground and her funeral service was attended by Prime Minister Kassim Majaliwa and then-Vice President Samia Suluhu who represented then-President John Magufuli in acting as main guests of honour in paying their last respects to her, both during her wakes from 2 to 5 January and on the funeral day as mentioned.